phoenixframework/phoenix_live_view/guides/client/js-interop.md

 # JavaScript interoperability

-As seen earlier, you start by instantiating a single LiveSocket instance to enable LiveView client/server interaction, for example:
+As seen earlier, you start by instantiating a single LiveSocket to enable LiveView client/server interaction, for example:

     import {Socket} from "phoenix"
     import LiveSocket from "phoenix_live_view"